 $ dirs -v

-As you would have probably gussed, the numbers on the left are indexes and what follows them is the directory path positioned at that index.
+As you would have probably guessed, the numbers on the left are indexes and what follows them is the directory path positioned at that index.

 Note: Use the -c command line option with the dirs command to clear the directory stack.

-Experienced script writers usually use these command in the following way:
+Experienced script writers usually use these commands in the following way:

 popd >/dev/null 2>&1

 The aforementioned command makes sure that popd remains silent (do not produce any output).
 Similarly, you can silent pushd as well.